-The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated July 8, 2021 and issued to the above-captioned taxpayer ("Taxpayer") by the Division of Taxation ("Division") in response to a request for hearing filed with the Division.
-A hearing was held on August 17, 2021.
-The Division was represented by counsel and the Taxpayer was pro se.
-The parties rested on the record.
+The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer ("Notice") dated September 30, 2021 and issued to the above-captioned taxpayers ("Taxpayers") by the Division of Taxation ("Division") in response to a request for hearing.
+A hearing was scheduled for December 2, 2021 at which time the Taxpayers did not appear.
+Since the Taxpayers were adequately noticed of hearing, 1 a hearing was held before the undersigned on December 2, 2021.
+Pursuant to Section 2.7(G)(3) of the 280-RICR-20-00-2 Administrative Hearing Procedures ("Hearing Regulation"), a default judgment may be entered against the party not appearing at hearing.
+2 The Division was represented by counsel and rested on the record.